‘Girl Meets World’ – IC Professor Cyndy Scheibe on How the TV World of ‘Girl’ and ‘Boy’ May Differ

 "It's a little bit of a reminder of ‘Boy Meets World’ and one of the ongoing storylines about Corey's friend Shawn, whose family was kind of a nightmare.
 So if they get into stuff like that, that's not typical of teen shows today," Scheibe said.

 “The original show got into some pretty cool things," she added, recounting an episode in which Shawn (played by Rider Strong) dressed up as a girl and experienced sexism first hand.
 “That’s what you don’t get in standard teen shows.
 You just don’t.”

 In addition to gender messages, Scheibe said research demonstrates today’s shows aimed at teenagers are full of messages about appearance.
 Characters are often judged on their weight, hair and clothing.
 It’s the basis for the “cheap, stupid, almost-always stereotypical” humor Scheibe sees at the core of so many programs.
 She wonders how much of that will be prevalent in “GMW.”

 "To us, that will be interesting.
 How much will this play off that typical cheap-shot stuff?
 How much will they attempt to take on?
 [It’s called] 'Girl Meets World,' so they have the opportunity to explore that a little bit: What's the difference between growing up a boy and growing up a girl?"

 The Center for Research on the Effects of Television, and countless fans of “Boy Meets World” will be watching to find out.

 “Girl Meets World” premieres on the Disney Channel on June 27 at 9:45 p.m.

-Originally published in Media Relations: ‘Girl Meets World’ – IC Professor Cyndy Scheibe on How the TV World of ‘Girl’ and ‘Boy’ May Differ.
+Originally published in IC News: ‘Girl Meets World’ – IC Professor Cyndy Scheibe on How the TV World of ‘Girl’ and ‘Boy’ May Differ.